skinwalker3654/stack-cli/README.md

 # 🌀 Stack CLI Manager (C)

 Welcome to the **Stack CLI**, a fun and interactive command-line stack implementation written entirely in C. This project supports a bunch of operations like `push`, `pop`, `find`, `sort`, and more — all from your terminal.
-Perfect for C learners who wanna sharpen their data structure skills with a lil' spice 🌶️.
+Perfect for C learners who wanna sharpen their data structure skills with a lil' spice.

 ---